Notice of Pre-AIA or AIA Status

 [0344] As a result, as can be seen in FIG. 8, the HNE-protein conjugate was significantly reduced in the group administered the long-acting conjugate of SEQ ID NO: 42 compared with the control groups receiving vehicle.

-However, there is no objective evidence of prevention or treatment of any and all neurodegenerative diseases, including but not limited to neuropathy that causes impairments in cognitive function, learning, or memory, impairments in hand/foot sensation, or malfunctions of organs including the stomach, Alzheimer’s disease, Huntington’s disease (HD) also known as Huntington’s chorea, amyotrophic lateral sclerosis (ALS) also known as Lou Gehrig’s disease, progressive supranuclear palsy (PSP), multiple system atrophy (MSA), Lewy body dementia, Parkinson’s disease dementia, epilepsy, stroke, Huntington’s chorea, cerebral hypoxia, peripheral neuropathy, memory impairment, memory loss, forgetfulness, Pick’s disease, Creutzfeldt-Jakob disease, and nerve damage caused by complications of diabetes or stroke by administering any peptide such as SEQ ID NO: 42 or long-acting conjugate thereof comprising X-L-F containing peptide such as SEQ ID NO 42 linked to an immunoglobulin Fc region via a polyethylene glycol linker.
+However, there is no objective evidence of prevention or treatment of any and all neurodegenerative diseases, including but not limited to neuropathy that causes impairments in cognitive function, learning, or memory, impairments in hand/foot sensation, or malfunctions of organs including the stomach, Alzheimer’s disease, Huntington’s disease (HD) also known as Huntington’s chorea, amyotrophic lateral sclerosis (ALS) also known as Lou Gehrig’s disease, progressive supranuclear palsy (PSP), multiple system atrophy (MSA), Lewy body dementia, Parkinson’s disease dementia, epilepsy, stroke, Huntington’s chorea, cerebral hypoxia, peripheral neuropathy, memory impairment, memory loss, forgetfulness, Pick’s disease, Creutzfeldt-Jakob disease, and nerve damage caused by complications of diabetes or stroke by administering long-acting conjugate thereof comprising X-L-F containing peptide such as any 21, 22, 42, 43, 50, 64 to 73, 75 to 77, and 96 to102 linked to an immunoglobulin Fc region via a polyethylene glycol linker, other than treating Alzheimer’s disease or Parkinson’s disease wherein the long-acting conjugate of X-L-F wherein X is SEQ ID NO: 42, L is PEG and F is IgG1 or IgG4 Fc.

-Regarding long-acting conjugate comprising the peptide of SEQ ID NO 42 linked to an IgG Fc via a linker comprising polyethylene glycol ranging from 1 to 100 kDa, there are no in vivo working examples of treating neurodegenerative diseases such as Huntington’s disease (HD) also known as Huntington’s chorea, amyotrophic lateral sclerosis (ALS) also known as Lou Gehrig’s disease, progressive supranuclear palsy (PSP), multiple system atrophy (MSA), Lewy body dementia, Parkinson’s disease dementia, epilepsy, stroke, Huntington’s chorea, cerebral hypoxia, peripheral neuropathy, memory impairment, memory loss, forgetfulness, Pick’s disease, Creutzfeldt-Jakob disease, and nerve damage caused by complications of diabetes or stroke.
+There are no objective evidence of preventing neurodegenerative diseases such as Huntington’s disease (HD) also known as Huntington’s chorea, amyotrophic lateral sclerosis (ALS) also known as Lou Gehrig’s disease, progressive supranuclear palsy (PSP), multiple system atrophy (MSA), Lewy body dementia, Parkinson’s disease dementia, epilepsy, stroke, Huntington’s chorea, cerebral hypoxia, peripheral neuropathy, memory impairment, memory loss, forgetfulness, Pick’s disease, Creutzfeldt-Jakob disease, and nerve damage caused by complications of diabetes or stroke.

 Given the broad definition of the neurodegenerative disease and Fc (from humans, or other animals including cows, goats, pigs, mice, rabbits, hamsters, rats, and guinea pigs, variants, such as sequences in which one or more amino acid residues in the native sequence have been altered through deletion, insertion, non-conservative or conservative substitution, or a combination), the breadth of the position/location of the residues that involved one or more non-conservative or conservative substitution, deletion, addition, and a combination thereof in the Fc, the disclosure does not describe a representative number of species of such long-acting conjugates for the claimed methods.